Osei Tutu Agyeman Prempeh II

-Prempeh II (Otumfuo Nana Sir Osei Tutu Agyeman Prempeh II, KBE, c.
+Prempeh II (Otumfuo Sir Osei Tutu Agyeman Prempeh II, KBE, c.
 1892 – 27 May 1970), was the 14th Asantehene, or king of the Ashanti (Ruler of the Asante), reigning from 22 June 1931 to 27 May 1970.

 Biography

-Asantehene Prempeh II of the Ashanti was born in 1892 in the capital Kumasi.
-He was four years old when his uncle, Prempeh I (the 13th Asantehene), his maternal grandmother, queen Nana Yaa Akyaa, and other family members were captured and exiled to the Seychelles Islands by the British in 1896.
+Asantehene Prempeh II of the Ashanti was born in 1892 in the capital city called Kumasi.
+He was four years old when his uncle, Prempeh I (the 13th Asantehene), his maternal grandmother, Queen Nana Yaa Akyaa, and other family members were captured and exiled to the Seychelles Islands by the British in 1896.
 Prempeh I returned from exile in 1924 and died in May 1931, and Otumfuo Prempeh II was subsequently elected as his successor; however, he was elected as merely Kumasihene rather than Asantehene.
 In 1935, after strenuous efforts on his part, the colonial authorities allowed Prempeh II to assume the title of Asantehene.

-In 1949 Prempeh II was instrumental in founding Prempeh College, a prestigious all-boys boarding school in Kumasi, Ashanti.
+In 1949, Prempeh II was instrumental in founding Prempeh College, a prestigious all-boys boarding school in Kumasi, Ashanti.
 He also gave a large tract of land for the construction of the Kwame Nkrumah University of Science and Technology (KNUST), which in 1969 awarded him an honorary degree of Doctor of Science.
-In October 1969 he was elected as the first President of the National House of Chiefs, and shortly thereafter was appointed to the Council of State.
+In October 1969, he was elected as the first President of the National House of Chiefs, and shortly thereafter was appointed to the Council of State.